Harshdeep1996/politicalBiasSem/README.md

-## Extension of Citations Semester: using bias and reliability
+## Extension of Citations dataset: using bias and reliability
-Project around trying to map the citations in the Citations Dataset by extracting the domain names with the following:
+Preliminary work around trying to map the citations in the Citations Dataset by extracting the domain names with the following:

 1. To get bias score: map it with Media Monitor (https://homepages.dcc.ufmg.br/~lucaslima/pdf/ribeiro2018media.pdf) Dataset
 2. To get reliability label: map it with Media Bias Fact Check (https://mediabiasfactcheck.com/) dataset